A Rather “Corny” Day

-The crew starting out to pick the corn: Mom, Lauren, Herman, Bethany, and Hannah100_8349
+The crew starting out to pick the corn: Mom, Lauren, Herman, Bethany, and Hannah

 More busy members of the picking team!